ApolloBytes/syscraft/README.md

 # syscraft
-A quick an easy TUI for setting up your new linux install.
+A quick an easy TUI for setting up your new Arch Linux install.